jheyman/blog/pages/AndroidBackup/index.md

 	adb shell dumpsys input | grep -i SurfaceOrientation

+Depending on the device's menu layout, sometimes the menu entry to be clicked on is not visible on the screen, and a swipe gesture is needed to bring it in view.
+This can be just as easily done with the command `adb shell input swipe <x1> <y2> <x2> <y2> <swipe_duration>`.

-Once this remote operation is complete, a `Contacts.vcf` has been created on the SD card and can be retrieved with:
+Once these remote operations are complete, a `Contacts.vcf` has been created on the SD card and can be retrieved with:

 	adb pull <contacts.vcf filepath> <backup destination>